mfarrukh14/AlertMate/README.md

 uvicorn server:app --reload --port 8000
 ```

-Once the server is running, visit [http://127.0.0.1:8000/](http://127.0.0.1:8000/) to see the landing page with quick links to documentation and sample payloads.
+Once the server is running, visit [http://127.0.0.1:8000/](http://127.0.0.1:8000/) to open the live chat console.
+Enter an emergency message, tweak optional metadata, and the page will display the conversational reply alongside the raw agent decisions.

+## Web console

+The in-browser console lets you:

+- Submit a natural-language emergency description and instantly relay it to `/api/v1/chat`.
+- Start with a simple greeting (“hello”)—the front agent will stay in conversation mode and ask clarifying questions until a real incident is described.
+- Inspect the front agent's classification, urgency score, and keywords.
+- Review the downstream service agent routing, actions, metadata, and trace ID.
+- Iterate quickly without needing external REST tools.

 ## Example dispatch request